open-mmlab/mmpretrain/docs/en/advanced_guides/runtime.md

 )
 ```

-Usually, the most useful functionality is to save the log and scalars like `loss` to different backends.
+Usually, the most useful function is to save the log and scalars like `loss` to different backends.
-For example, to save them to TensorBoard, simply set as below:
+For example, to save them to TensorBoard, simply set them as below:

 ```python
 visualizer = dict(